SeattleMeshnet/meshbox/buildbot/README.md

 # The Build Infrastructure

+TODO:
+- build cjdns changes
+- pick repository based on sourcestamp
+- build firewall and luci-app-firewall
+- rewrite the readme
+- deploy with docker

 Our Buildbot instance takes care of Continuous Integration, prebuilt images, automatic updates, and the OPKG repository, for the master and for-14.07 branches.